Sean Feucht: Origins of Let Us Worship concerts

-During the later half of 2020, when the COVID-19 pandemic was ongoing, Feucht arranged worship concerts across the United States that drew crowds of thousands to protest government restrictions on people gathering during COVID-19 lockdowns.
-These concerts were later expanded to focus on cities with George Floyd protests to respond to BLM protesters.
+During the latter half of 2020, when the COVID-19 pandemic was ongoing, Feucht arranged worship concerts across the United States that drew crowds of thousands to protest government restrictions on people gathering during COVID-19 lockdowns.
+These concerts were later expanded to focus on cities with George Floyd protests to respond to Black Lives Matter (BLM) protesters.
 Feucht labeled the movement Let Us Worship.
-Feucht stated, "We just feel this call to really target cities that are under extreme turmoil and despair and brokenness" and said it was a new Jesus Movement.
-Bethel Church, where Feucht is a worship leader, did not financially support him, but wrote a statement of support for his movement and vision.
+Feucht stated, "We just feel this call to really target cities that are under extreme turmoil and despair and brokenness;" he said, asserting it was a new Jesus Movement.
+Bethel Church, where Feucht is a worship leader, did not financially support him but wrote a statement of support for his movement and vision.

 Problems with permits for concerts

 In September 2020, Feucht attempted to hold a Labor Day "prayer rally" at Seattle's Gas Works Park.
 When the city closed the park, he held the rally in the street across from the park.
-Feucht originally failed to get a permit, but the city allowed the rally when he called it a "worship protest".
+Feucht originally failed to get a permit, but the city allowed the rally when he called it a "worship protest."
 Later that month, following a concert in Kenosha, Wisconsin, the site of the Kenosha protests, Feucht was prevented from holding a concert on the South Side of Chicago after police threatened to take action against him for not having a permit for the event.

 Concerts in response to racial and political unrest

 In June 2020, Feucht held a worship concert at the site of the murder of George Floyd in Minneapolis, Minnesota, calling it the "Minneapolis miracle" and the "HOPE RALLY."
-Feucht called Floyd's murder an "injustice" and referred to it as "the trauma" and was critical of Black Lives Matter's support for gender identity politics and abortion in online posts prior to the worship session.
+Feucht called Floyd's murder an "injustice" and referred to it as "the trauma" and was critical of Black Lives Matter's support for identity politics in online posts prior to the worship session.

 In August 2020, Feucht led worship concerts called "Riots to Revival" in Portland, Oregon, and Seattle, Washington.
 The sites of the concerts had recently been the sites of major protests and riots, including Seattle's Cal Anderson Park which had been part of the territory controlled by the Capitol Hill Organized Protest.
 Feucht claimed that between 4,000 and 7,000 attended the concert in Portland.